spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 <br />

-- The Edge Provider images are created and uploaded to a container registry.
+- Edge Provider images you have created and uploaded to a container registry.
 Refer to the [Bring Your Own OS](/clusters/edge/edgeforge-workflow/build-kairos-os) guide to learn how to create a custom OS.
 Refer to the [Build Images](/clusters/edge/edgeforge-workflow/build-images) guide for steps on how to create the Edge artifacts and how to upload your custom OS to a registry.

 - Palette 3.3.0 or greater.